mmistakes/minimal-mistakes/index.md

 Stay tuned for more details about submission site.

-[//]: # (Submit your paper:)

-[//]: # (- For submitting papers directly to our workshop, use button "Workshop Submission" on the submission site. )

-[//]: # (- For submitting papers with ARR reviews, use button "Commitment Submission" on the submission site.)

 ### Review Process

 All submissions will be peer-reviewed by at least two reviewers.
 The reviewing process will be two-way anonymized.
-Authors are responsible for anonymizing the submissions.
+Authors are responsible for anonymizing their submissions.

 ### Important Dates
 - For regular workshop paper submissions (regular/non-archival long/short tracks)